gatelinux/gatewiki/README.md

 GateLinux being a bootstrapped, build-time based Arch Linux distribution.

-For more information, visit the main website or explore the wiki in the `gatewiki/` directory.
+For more information, visit the main website or start exploring in the `wiki/` directory.